Concept

 It is also planned to discuss the role of innovative technologies and new economic models in achieving climate goals at the meeting.
 Participants will look at examples of successful implementation of green technologies and sustainable business practices, and discuss ways to encourage environmentally responsible behavior both in the business environment and among the public.

-Establishing a network of connections and promoting long-term partnerships among forum participants, creating a platform for ongoing information exchange and cooperation in the field of environmental human rights.
+- Establishing long-term partnerships among forum participants, creating a platform for continuous information exchange and cooperation in the field of environmental human rights.

-Create concrete recommendations targeted at governments, international organizations and civil society to mitigate the negative impacts of climate change on human rights.
+- Developing actionable recommendations for governments, international organizations, and civil society to mitigate the adverse effects of climate change on human rights.

-Strengthening educational and information components to raise public awareness about the relationship between climate change and human rights.
+- Enhancing educational and informational initiatives to raise public awareness about the interplay between climate change and human rights.

-Promote concrete commitments from participants, including governments, organizations and civil society, to implement the forum's recommendations.
+- Encouraging participants, including governments, organizations, and civil society, to make concrete commitments to implement the forum's recommendations.

-Develop strategies and action plans aimed at putting recommendations into practice to effectively respond to the challenges of climate change after the forum.
+- Developing strategies and action plans aimed at translating recommendations into practice, ensuring effective responses to climate change challenges post-forum.

-Support innovative initiatives to integrate human rights perspectives into climate change adaptation strategies.
+- Promoting innovative initiatives that integrate human rights perspectives into climate change adaptation strategies.

-Promoting the mutual exchange of experience and knowledge between different countries and regions, contributing to more effective protection of human rights in the context of climate change.
+- Facilitating the exchange of experience and knowledge between different countries and regions, enhancing the protection of human rights in the context of climate change.

 Organizers of the Forum